Tuk Tuk Tours

-It remains Bangkok’s historical and ceremonial heart, and it is the home of many of the well-known landmarks that visitors come to Bangkok in search of.
-These include the Grand Palace, Wat Pho, and the Sanam Luang recreation ground where ceremonies take place including the Royal Ploughing Ceremony and celebrations to mark the birthdays of King Bhumibol and Queen Sirikit.
+It remains Bangkok’s historical and ceremonial heart, and it is the home of many of the most well-known landmarks.
+These include The Grand Palace, Wat Pho, and the Sanam Luang recreation ground where ceremonies take place including the Royal Ploughing Ceremony and celebrations to mark the birthdays of The King, and his predecessors.

 Tuesday-Sunday, 10am-6pm; adults, 200 baht (Thai nationals, 100 baht); students over 15, 50 baht; under-15s free; 4 Sanamchai Road (Tha Tien river boat pier); www.museumsiam.org

-Daily, 9am-7pm; 20 baht to climb the Golden Mount (free to enter Wat Saket temple; free for Thai nationals); Boriphat Road (Phan Fah canal boat pier)
+Daily, 9am-7pm; 50 baht to climb the Golden Mount (free to enter Wat Saket temple; free for Thai nationals); Boriphat Road (Phan Fah canal boat pier)